Shivansh-Bakshi/shivanshbakshi.dev-blog-posts/home-server/pt-1-setting-up-the-network.md

 ![Internet Flowchart](./pt-1/internet-1.png "How the Internet works")

-When you connect a device to your wi-fi, the router provides it an IP address from a set of IP addresses available to it.
+When you connect a device to your Wi-Fi, the router provides it an IP address from a set of IP addresses available to it.
 This is your device's internal IP, and is most often from the ranges described by [RFC 1918](https://datatracker.ietf.org/doc/html/rfc1918), i.e.,
 - 10.0.0.0/8
 - 172.16.0.0/12
 - 192.168.0.0/16

 These IPs are not exposed to the world, and are limited to your router.
-Whenever your device connects to the router, it get's a new IP address from this address space.
+Whenever your device connects to the router, it gets a new IP address from this address space.
 When you make a request to the public internet, the world does not see this IP address.
 It sees the IP address of the router.
 Most commercial routers perform Network Address Translation (NAT), so the server cannot respond to your personal devices directly, but only to the router.
 The router finally decides which device to send the response to based on where it is coming from.
 A router maintains a lookup table for this purpose.

 A quick google search reveals plenty more details behind the working of NAT.
-For the purpose of our home server, it suffices to understand that just running a server on your device does not make it accessible from the public internet.
+For the purpose of our home server, it suffices to understand that just running a server OS on your device does not make it accessible from the public internet.

 ### Opening up